luozhijian/jupyterexcel/README.md

 # jupyterexcel Package

-This is a package to make Jupyter .ipynb file a web api with json result.
+This is a package to make Jupyter.ipynb file a web api with json result.
 SourceCode in  [JupyterExcel](https://github.com/luozhijian/jupyterexcel)

-This web api can be connected with Excel addin which call this web api.
+This Jupyter Excel web api can be connected with Excel addin which call this web api.
 Excel formula will generate a web api url and thorugh winhttp to get json result.

 ## Installation